nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 This guy is a big, bad dick.
 Yeah, he is.
 What you got?
 Um, uh, blow.
 Fair.
 Blow.
 Okay.
 One.
 One.
 All right.
 Well, your speed is halved for the rest of the encounter.
 Luck point.
 He gets a luck point.
 You do get a luck point.
 He gets a luck point.
 So, congratulations.
 He wants a beat.
 He's half, but you're bad.
 He accepts your conservation price.
 Oh, right.
 Right.
 There you go.
 Bonus.
 It's all working out as planned.
 And I cannot take another hit from that guy.
 Yeah, he's, uh, he's rough, but you are pretty much the best guy to, to, uh, to be taking that.

+---

+### Session Play - Part 9

 Cause nobody else.
 Cause well, you could take that hit.
 Plus you've got the best AC out of everybody.
 Yeah.
 Um, plus you can heal yourself.
 Yeah, I can heal myself.
 And which I am going to be doing.
 Probably.
 Yeah.
 Touches.
 What was actually next round?
 Um, okay.
 So now we have, um, the, this guy.
 Yeah.
 I can't work.
-But, and he's gonna shoot a, uh, shoot a steam blast at you, little John.
+But, and he's gonna shoot a, uh, shoot a steam blast at you, Lil John.
 Uh, does an 11 hit your army class or AC in the, I hope on that.
 On the bottom.
 AC base 14.
 All right.
 So he and he misses.
 So you've dodged out of the way as this spray of steam comes at you.

 All right.
 And now it's the, the last, the last one.
 He's going to be, he's right at mistral.
 He's going to claw you.
 Wow.
 Uh, he's going to hit you.
 For.
 Um, I rolled an 18.
 So.
 I think he's got plus 18 on the back.
 I need two to hit.
 Oh, well.
 So that's going to do four points of slashing and two points of fire damage.
 So six points of damage.
 Tom.
 Can you see the book real quick, Tom?
 Yes.
 Yes.
 It would be worth doing that.
 Next up, Xander.
 Xander.
 All right.
 Xander.
 How are you going to save this situation?
 You've changed.